 Volunteers arrive for service in Panama via the Tocumen International Airport (PTY), which is located 15 miles from downtown Panama City.
 After going through Customs and retrieving luggage, volunteers are met by an ISL staff member.
 They are then transported by taxi, van, or bus (arranged and paid for by ISL) to their hotel or guest house in the province closest to their work site.

-With ISL Panama, you’ll get to experience the culture of those you serve as volunteers.
-Here are some of the many possibilities:
+With ISL Panama, you’ll have many opportunities to experience the culture of those you serve as volunteers.
+Here are some of the possibilities:

 Learn how to make one of many famous and delicious Panamanian dishes.

 From Salsa, Merengue, and Bachata to Panamanian folk dance, this is an excellent opportunity to learn the basics of Latin dance.